goyder/serverless_colours/readme.md

 # colours

-This is a `serverless` stack loosely based around reading colours of images.
+This is a `Serverless` stack loosely based around reading colours of images.

+## True intent

+The real intent of this project was to explore a number of topics related to Serverless, namely:

+* Python project structure in Serverless
+    * And in particular - unit testing
+* Environment management (which turned out to be surprisingly straight forward)
+* DynamoDB integration
+* Local stack deployment

 ## Further reading for myself